bareos/bareos/docs/manuals/en/new_main_reference/source/chapter07/critical.rst

 -  Do at least one restore of files.
 If you backup multiple OS types (Linux, Solaris, HP, MacOS, FreeBSD, Win32, ...), restore files from each system type.
 The :ref:`Restoring Files <RestoreChapter>` chapter shows you how.

 -  Write a bootstrap file to a separate system for each backup job.
-See **Write Bootstrap**:sup:`Dir`:sub:`Job`\  directive and more details are available in the :ref:`BootstrapChapter` chapter.
+See :config:option:`dir/job/WriteBootstrap`\  directive and more details are available in the :ref:`BootstrapChapter` chapter.
 Also, the default :file:`bareos-dir.conf` comes with a Write Bootstrap directive defined.
 This allows you to recover the state of your system as of the last backup.

 -  Backup your catalog.
 An example of this is found in the default bareos-dir.conf file.
 The backup script is installed by default and should handle any database, though you may want to make your own local modifications.
 See also :ref:`Backing Up Your Bareos Database <BackingUpBareos>` for more information.